by Gaurav Dubey (MS Biotechnology)

 Closing Thoughts on Cultivating & Maintaining A Lasting Recovery

-Concurrent psychotherapy, recovery groups and support systems are crucial for cultivating and maintaining a stable and fulfilling recovery.
+Concurrent psychotherapy, recovery groups, and support systems are crucial for cultivating and maintaining a stable and fulfilling recovery.
 Proper medication, administered and monitored by a professional, board-certified addictionologist, can also be an effective and perhaps even necessary component to building a successful recovery.
-For patients seeking a non-habit forming, non-addictive medication to deter them from relapsing on opioid drugs in recovery, Vivitrol is showing to be a novel solution.
+For patients seeking a non-habit-forming, non-addictive medication to deter them from relapsing on opioid drugs in recovery, Vivitrol is shown to be a novel solution.

 - CDC WONDER. https://wonder.cdc.gov/.